kkoscielniak/digital-garden/reading/index.md

 If you are curious about how I read, [[reading/how-I-read|take a look]].

 ::: info
-Keep in mind that I've been diagnosed with [[aDHD|ADHD]] recently.
+Keep in mind that I've been diagnosed with [[a-d-h-d|ADHD]] recently.
 I consider some of the tips presented in these books hard to apply for neurodivergent people (e.g. _Deep Work_ has lots of great ideas and is a great read overall, but the execution was never easy for me).
 :::

 ## Currently reading